epapiez/ThinkCPPRunestone/_sources/Chapter3/AddingNewFunctions.rst

    repetitive code.
 For example, a short way to print nine consecutive new lines is to call threeLine three times.
 How would you print 27 new lines?

+.. mchoice:: test_question_three_one_plus
+   :answer_a: void printName(string name)
+   :answer_b: totalCost(double cost, double tax) {
+   :answer_c: string todaysWeather(int temperature) {
+   :answer_d: double finalGrade {
+   :correct: c
+   :feedback_a: This function header is missing a {, which is need to start and end a function definition.
+   :feedback_b: This function header is missing a return type.
+   :feedback_c: Correct!
+   :feedback_d: This function header is missing parentheses and parameters.
+Even if a function does not take in any parameters, empty parentheses should be used.

+   Which of the following is a correct function header (first line of a function definition)?